kiruthika1/selenium_framework/README.md

 **Overview**
 The framework is designed to work with Java, Selenium Web Driver, Testng and Maven

-**Prerequisities**
--Login credentials need to be hardcoded in the HudlLoginPage

 **Running the tests**
 -Tests can be executed individually